 The 12-volt batteries have been selected to provide optimum performance for engine starting, and house and electronics loads.
-There are two, group 31, lead acid batteries.
+There are two, group 27 (Yamaha 300) or group 31 lead acid batteries.
 These batteries require similar maintenance to automobile batteries.
 The batteries are located in the aft bilge.
+The starboard battery is reserved for engine starting and the port battery is the house battery.
 A circuit breaker on the engine protects the engine ignition systems and gauges.
 Refer to the engine owner's manual for information on the circuit breakers installed on your engines.